gordon801/US-medicare-fraud/README.md

 # US Medicare Fraud Analysis
 ## Overview
-In this project, US Medicare data (on patient claims and Provider fraudulency) was used to build and assess several predictive models for the purpose of classifying Providers as fraudulent.
+In this project, US Medicare data was used to build and assess several predictive models for the purpose of classifying known Healthcare Providers as fraudulent.
+The best-performing predictive model was then used to analyse unknown Providers to flag as potentially fraudulent.

-The following statistical learning methods are considered:
+The following statistical learning methods were considered:
 * Logistic Regression with L2 Regularisation (Ridge Regression)
 * Logistic Regression with L1 Regularisation (Lasso)
 * K-Nearest Neighbours